DaanZVW/TowerDefense/res/configfiles/Enemies.md

 # Enemies

 ## Summary
 In Tower Defense there are enemies that follow a prefined path to deal damage to your base.
-The goal of the player is to defend that [Base](/DaanZVW/TowerDefense/blob/master/res/configfiles/Base.md) by killing the [Enemies](/DaanZVW/TowerDefense/blob/master/res/configfiles/Enemies.md).
+The goal of the player is to defend that [Base](/res/configfiles/Base.md) by killing the enemies.
-All [Enemies](/DaanZVW/TowerDefense/blob/master/res/configfiles/Enemies.md) are defined within the config json with predefined types of attributes.
+All enemies are defined within the config json with predefined types of attributes.
 Here will be explained how to add and configure them